Redevelopment Authority of the County of Greene (RACG)

 Department of Finance and Administration Public Contacts: David Calvario, Executive Director Steve Salisbury, Working Supervisor

 Understanding the need for all types of housing within the county, the Greene County Commissioners formed the Housing Task Force in mid-2009.
 One of the recommendations of the Task Force was the formation of a Redevelopment Authority, which occurred later that year.

 Renovated houses / commercial buildings for sale

 Current rehabilitation projects underway and homes/properties FOR SALE in Greene County:

 126 Fairview Avenue, Jefferson (Jefferson-Morgan School District): NEW Ranch on slab, 3 bedroom, 1 bath.
 Hallway and all doors wide enough for wheel chair.
 Walk in shower.
-Should be ready for occupancy early 2018.
+For Sale $108,000.
 Click HERE to view home.

 103 & 105 Third Street, Rogersville (Center Townshop, West Greene School District): NEW TOWNSHOMES UNDER CONSTRUCTION!
 3 bedrooms, 2.5 baths, 1-car garage, first floor master suite.
 FOR SALE, $165,000.
 Click HERE to view flyer.

 54 First Avenue, Crucible (Cumberland Township, Carmichaels School District): acquired in July 2017, must be rehabbed, 4-bedrooms, 1-bath.
 Should be ready for occupancy in late 2018.